Learning Curves for Decision Making in Supervised Machine Learning: A Survey

 \section{Background on Learning Curves}

 This section gives a conceptual background on learning curves.
-It first provides an idealized formal definition in Sec.~\ref{sec:background:definition} followed by a definition of \emph{empirical} learning curves in Sec.~\ref{sec:background:empiricalcurves} that can be computed in practice.
+It first provides an idealised formal definition in Sec.~\ref{sec:background:definition} followed by a definition of \emph{empirical} learning curves in Sec.~\ref{sec:background:empiricalcurves} that can be computed in practice.
 The concept of \emph{utility} curves is introduced in Sec.~\ref{sec:background:utilitycurves}.
-Sec.~\ref{sec:background:shapes} introduces important terminology related to the \emph{shape} of learning curves such as the \emph{limit performance} and the \emph{saturation point}, after which Sec.~\ref{sec:background:models} discusses how learning curves are typically modelled.
-Finally, Sec.~\ref{sec:background:othertypes} contrasts learning curves covered in this survey with other types of performance curves used in machine learning.
+Sec.~\ref{sec:background:shapes} introduces important terminology such as \emph{anchor points}, \emph{limit performance}, and the \emph{saturation point}.
+Finally, Sec.~\ref{sec:background:othertypes} contrasts the learning curves covered in this survey with other types of performance curves used in machine learning.